deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He watched the subtle changes in posture and expression as sly comprehension dawned for Scrythcra.

 “...Intriguing.”
-The Rauwrhyr mulled it over, eating another olive as he did so.
+The Rauwryhr mulled it over, eating another olive as he did so.
 “We host an interstellar exchange of ideas and technology.
 Agriculture, communications, all branches of the sciences.
 The Kwmbwrw can’t possibly complain about that.”

 “And the Gao and Humanity hold a number of seminars on military technology and doctrine on the outskirts of that symposium…” Sheeyo continued.